Jason de Jong

-Jason Nicolas Maria Dantes de Jong (born 28 February 1990) is a footballer who plays as a defensive midfielder for North West Sydney Spirit FC in Australia.
+Jason Nicolas Maria Dantes de Jong (born 28 February 1990) is a retired footballer.
 Born in the Netherlands, he has played for the Philippines national team.

 De Jong has played professionally in the Netherlands, Belgium, Indonesia and the Philippines.
 Formerly a winger, he was later converted to a defensive midfielder and has been likened to his namesake Nigel de Jong.

 Club career

 Youth

 Born in Breda, Netherlands, De Jong began his career with Gloria UC and moved to NAC Breda in 2004 after he was scouted.

 Turnhout

 In August 2009, De Jong moved abroad and signed a one-year deal for newly promoted Belgian Second Division club Turnhout.
 On 16 August 2009, he made his first-team debut in the 1–0 defeat against Royal Antwerp in the Belgian Cup.
 Three days later, he made his league debut in the 1–1 draw against Tienen.

 Veendam

 After his stint in Belgium, he returned to the Netherlands to find a new club.
 On 28 June 2010, it was reported that De Jong, along with number of other new players, would be joining Veendam at the start of their pre-season training as trialists.
 He would also feature regularly in their friendly matches and by mid July, he was one of the players that was in contention to earn a contract.
 He eventually signed a one-year deal with the option of a one-year extension.
 However, he would miss the start of the season due to his transfer papers not being ready.

 On 27 August 2010, De Jong was involved with the team for the first time as he was part of the matchday squad against Zwolle.
 He would be an unused substitute as Veendam lost 2–0.
 It would be one of five times he would be a part of Veendam's matchday squad until the winter break, all as an unused substitute.
 Having failed to secure a spot in the first team, the club announced on 4 January 2011 that they and De Jong have jointly decided to terminate his contract.